zhiyanxie/Yeoman-angular-generator/README.md

 ##Usgae

-To Create Controller, Service, Directive, ...(**use CamelCase for the component name the generator will create dash-directory for you**)
+To Create Controller, Service, Directive, ...(**use CamelCase for the component name you want to use, the generator will create dash-directory for you**)

 Run the commond: